By CVO Staff

-With just below 30,000 residents, Mount Pleasant is among the smaller of the top college towns on our list.
+With just below 30,000 residents including the student population, Mount Pleasant is among the smaller of the top college towns on our list.
 Located in central Michigan, the city is just over 60 miles north of the state capitol of Lansing.
-Its bustling downtown area is home to nearly 150 different businesses, including boutique shops, bistros, and art galleries.
+Its bustling downtown area is home to nearly 150 different businesses.
+This includes boutique shops, bistros, and art galleries.
 The beautiful Chippewa River borders the downtown area as do two of the city’s most stunning parks, Island Park and Nelson Park.
 These parks feature a local trail system as well as hiking and biking paths.
 Mount Pleasant is also home to the unique Soaring Eagle Casino and Resort.

 #20 – Logan, UT

-Ithaca is a picturesque town with a pleasant located at the head of Cayuga Lake.
-In addition to its renown as the home of prestigious Cornell University, Ithaca was also the launching pad for the famous band, The Spin Doctors.
-Today, the town maintains an impressive music scene, largely owing to the School of Music at Ithaca College, which attracts talented musicians from around the country.
-The city is also home to several professional theaters as well as a civic orchestra.
+Among the best college towns in our ranking, Ithaca, New York is a picturesque town with a pleasant location at the head of Cayuga Lake.
+Aside from its renown as the home of prestigious Cornell University, Ithaca was also the launching pad for the famous band, The Spin Doctors.
+Today, the New York town maintains an impressive music scene, largely owing to the student population at School of Music at Ithaca College.
+This school attracts talented musicians from around the country.
+The New York city is also home to several professional theaters as well as a civic orchestra.
 The American Institute for Economic Research recently ranked Ithaca as the #1 Best College Town in America.

 #18 – Iowa City, Iowa

-Located in east central Iowa, Iowa City has all of the attractions and amenities you’d expect from an urban metropolis, but with a small-town feel.
+Located in east central Iowa, Iowa City has all the attractions and amenities you’d expect from an urban metropolis, but with a small-town feel.
 The heart of the city, Pedestrian Plaza, offers something for everyone.
-Students can be found eating at an outdoor cafe or playing on the plaza’s life-size chess board while families take advantage of the children’s play area, and retirees enjoy fine cuisine from some of the town’s world class restaurants.
+Students can be found eating at an outdoor cafe or playing on the plaza’s life-size chess board.
+Families can take advantage of the children’s play area, and retirees enjoy fine cuisine from some of the town’s world class restaurants.
 The city is also home to several theatres, including Riverside Theatre’s open-air Shakespearean stage.
-In addition, Iowa City maintains 41 beautiful parks, which provide plenty of opportunity for sports and recreation.
+Plus, Iowa City maintains 41 beautiful parks.
+These natural spaces provide plenty of opportunity for sports and recreation.

 Colleges: University of Iowa